 The bottom line: we cannot afford–ever again–to commit the sin of complacency, and in a battle whose stakes are this high, voting alone is highly unlikely to be enough.
 What should we do instead?
 We have some thoughts, a lot of them actually, which we’ll share in Part II of this piece.

-All Creative Politics blog posts are collaborative, living documents, the way Madison and Hamilton would do it if they were writing the Federalist today.
+All Creative Politics blog posts are collaborative, living documents, the way Madison and Hamilton would create them if they were writing the Federalist Papers today.
 We welcome, nay urge, your feedback in the comment/discussion section below, and will be using it (with credit) to make what you just read more and more real–thanks much for your time and insights; they will go unpunished!